eguidotti/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am PhD student in Finance at the University of Neuchâtel.
-My research interests include asset pricing and market microstructure.
-My research focuses on how microstructure variables affect asset prices and participate in price formation.
-I am also partner at Algo Finance Sagl: a software house startup developing financial algorithms for the asset management industry.
+I am PhD student at the University of Neuchâtel, with a focus on financial markets.
+Specifically, my research examines how microstructure variables impact asset prices and participate in price formation.
+In my [working paper](https://doi.org/10.2139/ssrn.4377151), I propose a theory where prices are formed in a purely mechanical manner through trading and derive several testable predictions about the joint relationships among trading volume, price impact, trading frequency, bid-ask spreads, order imbalance, market depth, and volatility.

-I work with R and Python, relational databases, and cloud computing.
-I have also written efficient SAS code to process 200+ TB of high-frequency TAQ data via the WRDS High Performance Computing Cluster.

-I am passionate about interdisciplinary data science and AI projects.
+I am also passionate about interdisciplinary projects and computational methods.
+In particular, I am the developer of [COVID-19 Data Hub](https://covid19datahub.io) ([Scientific Data](https://doi.org/10.1038/s41597-022-01245-1)), I have authored a [classification algorithm](https://bornrule.eguidotti.com) inspired by Born's rule ([NeurIPS](https://neurips.cc/virtual/2022/poster/54723)), and I maintain several [R and Python packages](/coding/) including a package for high dimensional numerical and symbolic calculus in R ([JSS](https://doi.org/10.18637/jss.v104.i05)).
+For my contributions, I have received grants and awards from [IVADO](https://ivado.ca/en/), the [R Consortium](https://www.r-consortium.org/), and [Google Cloud](https://cloud.google.com/edu/researchers).

 [Download CV](uploads/cv.pdf)